Dental Commercial Lease Review Issues

 October 19, 2012 | By Vela Wood

-Often, our dental clients will want us to review their commercial leases to make sure they are protected when entering a long term lease.
+Often, our dental clients will want us to review their commercial leases to make sure they are protected when entering a long-term lease.
 Because these dental practices are offering medical assistance, there are a number of special considerations that need to be addressed within the lease.
-Just a few things to watch out specific to dental leases are:
+Just a few things to watch out for are:

-- assignment and subletting clauses in the event the Dentist decides to sell their practice;
+- Assignment and subletting clauses in the event you decide to sell your practice

 Commercial leases are never “standard,” and a thorough review of a proposed lease is never going to be “quick and dirty.”
 We understand that our clients are considering a financial investment in themselves and we want to be sure they are as protected as much as possible in negotiating the terms of their lease agreement.